elmarxelilov10-ux/Master_Enterprise_Topology/README.md

 * Configured eBGP with edge routers and ISP routers.
 AS 100 , AS 200 , AS 65000 .
 * Configured iBGP between edge routers.
 AS 6500 .
 Wasn't necessary but did it for practice.
 * Configured OSPF between FWs and edge routers.
+* Used Loopback interfaces for all peerings .
+BGP made a problem and fixed by update source .
+And in eBGP i changed ttl to 3 because of loopbacks.